NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 ### **Further Technical Insight**

 The site is built using the [Django](https://www.djangoproject.com/) Framework.
-Furthermore, the CI project had some more technical requirements to fulfill, including using the follow languages:
+Furthermore, the CI project had some more technical requirements to fulfil, including using the follow languages:

 * HTML
 * CSS
 * JavaScript
 * Python (+ Django)

 These languages needed to be utilised in tandem with a relational database management system (recommended either [MySQL](https://www.mysql.com/) or [PostgreSQL](https://www.postgresql.org/)).
 The site is deployed via [Heroku](https://dashboard.heroku.com/) cloud hosting platform.
 Media and Static files are hosted via the [AWS S3 platform](https://aws.amazon.com/s3/).
 The site has the [Stripe](https://stripe.com/ie) payment system software fully integrated.
-As well as numerous additional libraires and API's dotted and employed throughout the site.
+As well as numerous additional libraries and API's dotted and employed throughout the site.

 # **UX**

 My aim was offer the user a smooth and logical experience, focusing on simplicity.
 I wanted an aesthetically pleasing and functional site.
-I aimed to put into practice what I had learned throughout the course, focusing on the Pythonic backend functionality, as well as cultivating my code.
+I aimed to put into practice what I had learned throughout the course, focusing on the *Pythonic* backend functionality, as well as cultivating my code.

 ### UX Target Audience